Defensive stand helps Civic Memorial hold off Mascoutah

 "It was the only option we had," Powell said.
 "I knew if I filled the hole, and he cut back, (Nick Walker) would be right there."

-Powell cut the Mascoutah runner down behind the line of scrimmage to help the Eagles seal a 14-11 Mississippi Valley Conference victory over Mascoutah on Friday.
+Powell cut the Mascoutah runner down behind the line of scrimmage to help the Eagles seal a 14-11 Mississippi Valley Conference victory over Mascoutah last Friday.

 "In my tenure here, this is probably my biggest win here," Civic Memorial coach Mike Parmentier said.
 "This is huge."